schloerke/Bitcoin-Transaction-Network-Extraction/README.md

 This will write a file for every block.
 Each file will contain all transaction information needed for the user network code.
 All files will be combined before being sent to the user network code.
 By keeping each file separate, debugging and extending the exported transactions is MUCH faster.

-If a connection error occurs during extraction, delete the last 5 files created, and restart the extraction.
+If a connection error occurs during extraction, delete the last 5 files created, and restart the extraction coffee code.

 # Prep for Networking